Peterborough, Ontario: Economy

+Notable sites

+The YMCA building is a designated architectural landmark.

-The Peterborough Museum & Archives is home to a diverse collection of artifacts.
-It was established in 1897 and moved to its present site on Armour Hill in 1967.
+The Peterborough Museum & Archives was established in 1897 and moved to its site on Armour Hill in 1967.
 The Archives collection includes items from Catharine Parr Traill, the original Peter Robinson papers, the Park Studio Fonds and the Balsillie collection of Roy Studio Images, over 300,000 film and glass plate negatives dating back to 1896.

 Walter Seymour Allward designed a municipal cenotaph, the Peterborough Memorial (1929), Valour Defeating Barbarism.

 The Trent–Severn Waterway passes through Peterborough and includes the Peterborough Lift Lock, the world's largest hydraulic lift lock, which opened in 1904.
 It was for many years the world's highest hydraulic lift lock with a rise of 65 ft.

-Del Crary Park is a large urban greenspace on Little Lake, located in close proximity to downtown Peterborough.
-Free outdoor events and concerts are held here during the summer months, including the international Peterborough Musicfest (formerly Festival of Lights & Little Lake Musicfest), Wednesday and Saturday evenings from June through August.
-The Art Gallery of Peterborough, opened in 1974, is situated on the shore of Little Lake beside Del Crary Park and features 1,300 pieces from around the world.

-On Little Lake, there is a fountain called Centennial Fountain that runs from May to October yearly.
-This fountain has lights that are put on at dusk and is considered a local and tourist attraction.

 Peterborough offers a sightseeing option called Liftlock and River Boat Cruise.
 This cruise boat takes passengers through the Peterborough Liftlock while broadcasting various facts about the city's sights and history.
 The cruise operates daily from mid-May to mid-October every year.

 Showplace Performance Centre is a 647-seat performance facility located downtown that opened in 1996.
-The Canadian Canoe Museum, located on Monaghan Road, is a national heritage centre that explores the canoe's enduring significance to the peoples of North America.

 Jackson Park contains old-growth forest with trees up to 250 years old.
 The 4.5 ha old-growth forest can be visited from the parking area at the north end of Monaghan Rd.

 The Riverview Park & Zoo is a 55.5 acre zoo operated by the Peterborough Utilities Group at the north end of Water Street.
 In addition to its animal exhibits, the zoo features a miniature train ride and the park contains a disc golf course.

+The Canadian Canoe Museum, located in Peterborough since 1997, relocated to a new facility which opened in 2024.
+This new 65,000-square-foot building features 600 watercraft and hundreds of other artifacts.
+It is a national heritage centre that explores the canoe's enduring significance to the peoples of North America.

 The Peterborough Skateboard park is one of the largest skateboard parks in Ontario.
 It includes several half-pipes as well as multiple ramps and rails.
 Its construction was sponsored by West 49.
+In 2015 the park was expanded from 8,700 square feet to 17,000 square feet.

 The 'Wall Of Honour' monument was recently unveiled in Confederation Park across from City Hall on North George Street.
 It contains the names of the 11,300 servicemen and women from the Peterborough area who served in Canada's Armed Forces in World War I, World War II and the Korean War.

+During the summer, Peterborough is home to the longest-running free admission music fest summer concert series.